ebuzeryalcin/archive_MS4/README.md

 ## Features left to implement
 Feature | Details
 --------|--------
-Used books | For individual persons a functionality to add used education books to the site and sell them for an small amount.
-Books that fulfills requirements as not to be an to old  version and are in decent shape would be allowed to be sold
+Used books | For individual persons a functionality to add used education books to the site and sell them for an small amount of fee payed to site owner.
+Books that fulfills requirements as not being a too old version and that books are in decent shape would be allowed to be sold
-Suggestion page | Page where users can suggest books that they would like have on the site so they can buy them Community page | Users community page where they are able to chat tou each other overall about programming and education
+Suggestion page | Page where users can suggest books that they would like have on the site so they can buy them Community page | Users community page where they are able to chat with each other about programming and education
 #
 # Bugs and fixes during development
 ### Server 500 error